IbrahimAbedghane/ZenfiyProject1/README.md

 2. From the main source area I selected 'Master Branch' from the drop down menu.
 3. Once 'Master Branch' has been selected, given some time the page will successfuly deploy and be accessible through the main repository.

-The link to the page can be found here - https://ibrahimabedghane.github.io/ZenfiyProject1/
+The link to the page can be found [here](https://ibrahimabedghane.github.io/ZenfiyProject1/)

 ## Credits